freifunk-berlin/firmware/README.md

 As you notice there are several different image variants ("backbone", "default", etc.).
 These different *packages lists* are defined in `packages/`.
 See the "Features" section above for a description of the purpose of each package list.
+With the "OpenWrt-Imagebuilder" you can assemble your own image variant with your *packages lists* without having to compile everything yourself.
+The "OpenWrt-SDK" is the fastest way to build your own packages or programs without compiling OpenWrt itself.

 `make` will use by default `TARGET` and `PACKAGES_LIST_DEFAULT` defined in `config.mk`.
 You can customize this by overriding them: